 In addition to retaining current customers, this type of service also encourages those consumers to spread the word about the brand to their friends and family, which more than makes up for the price of the replacement equipment.

 Just as you can marinade any piece of meat you can also inject flavors into any cut of meat.
 But just because you can, it doesn’t mean that you should.
 There is very little point in injecting a one-inch thick rib-eye steak.
 The traditional method of marinading will work just as well for such thin cuts and rib-eye isn’t a dry cut.

 The meats that benefit the most from using a marinade injector are large cuts that you deem a little bland in the taste department or that easily dry out.
 Here are a few examples of cuts that are great for meat injecting.

 What should you inject into your meat

-Experimentation is the key to knowing what the perfect marinade to inject into meat is because your taste buds are very different to mine, as well as all the other people out there giving advice.
+Experimentation is the key to knowing what the perfect marinade to inject into meat is because your taste buds are very different from mine, as well as all the other people out there giving advice.
 I like a spicy kick to my marinades whereas my better half prefers citrus marinades.
 So I’d say you should experiment with flavors you already know you like.

 There are some general rules I’d say you should adhere to if you plan on making your own injections.
-You can add anything from herbs, spices, oils, juices, sauces, syrups, stocks, broths and more, but keep any one ingredient to a minimum.
+You can add anything from herbs, spices, oils, juices, sauces, syrups, stocks, broths, and more, but keep any one ingredient to a minimum.
 Firstly keep the salt levels below 2% of total weight.
-Some ingredients like fresh pineapple juice contain enzymes that tenderize meat so definitely be careful with any of these.
+Some ingredients like fresh pineapple juice contain enzymes that tenderize the meat so definitely be careful with any of these.
 Always grind herbs and spices as finely as you can so they don’t block the needle.
 And avoid mixing dark liquids with light meats.